SufyanAyaz/seng438-a4-group-08/seng438-a4-group-08.md

 The point of using assertions and checkpoints is to make sure that the tests are runnig corectly and that the correct outcome is being achieved.
 Throughout the tests for different functionalities, assertions were used to make sure that the outcome of the tests were correct in order for the test to pass.
 For example, while testing to see what the out come of trying to login witht he incorrect email, an assertion was used at the end to see if there was a message stating that the wrong email was used.
 The test would pass if there was a message, otherwise it would fail.
 Assertion was used similarly for other tests to see if the correct message/output was displayed.
 Checkpoints are used to verify that certain conditions or elements are present on a web page during test execution.
 They are essential for validating the expected behavior of a website and ensuring that the test cases are functioning correctly.
 They are different to assertions as they do not cause the test cases to execute incase of a failure.

 # how did you test each functionaity with different test data
+The functionalities were tested with different data based on how they are used and what the possible outcomes could be.
+Because of this, each functionality differed in the variety of data that could be used as certain functionalities have only one purpose, while other can do more.
+An example of how different test data was used would be in the login feature.
+The login feature had three different test cases where each case tests different data and output.
+As it is common for users to make mistakes while typing, the test cases included having one test case where the correct login information was used, one test case where the email was incorrect and one test where the password was incorrect.
+Each test case has a different purpose and makes sure to see whether the correct warnings or ouputs are achieved.
+Similar to this, other functionalities also had multiple test cases to test different outcomes.

 # Discuss advantages and disadvantages of Selenium vs. Sikulix
 ## Selenium Pros